 The COVID-19 pandemic has adversely impacted global economic activity and contributed to significant volatility in financial markets.
 The COVID-19 pandemic and associated government actions intended to curb its spread are creating disruptions in, and adversely impacting, many industries and have negatively impacted, and could continue to negatively impact, our business in a number of ways, including affecting our tenants' ability or willingness to pay rents and reducing demand for housing in the New York metropolitan area.
-The Tribeca House property has experienced declines in leased occupancy and residential rental rate as a result of the COVID-19 pandemic; several of our other properties experienced smaller declines in leased occupancy as well.
-Certain of our commercial tenants have requested rent deferrals during the pandemic.
+The Tribeca House property experienced declines in leased occupancy and residential rental rate as a result of the COVID-19 pandemic in 2020 but has since recovered with both occupancy and rental rates in 2021; several of our other properties experienced smaller declines in leased occupancy as well.
+Certain of our commercial tenants requested rent deferrals during 2020.
 In some cases, we may restructure rent and other obligations under our leases with tenants on terms that are less favorable to us than those currently in place.
 Additionally, the outbreak could have a continued material adverse impact on economic and market conditions which may ultimately result in a further decrease in occupancy levels and rental rates across our portfolio as residents reduce their spending and replacement tenants become harder to find.
 The rapid development and fluidity with which the situation continues to develop precludes any prediction as to the ultimate adverse impact of the COVID-19 pandemic on our business.
 Nevertheless, COVID-19 presents uncertainty and risk with respect to our tenants, which could adversely affect the Company's business, financial condition, liquidity and results of operations.

 Despite these continuing very challenging circumstances, our business has remained durable.
 Our properties have remained open and operational throughout the pandemic.
 We are taking the necessary steps to keep our employees and tenants safe in compliance with state and local orders, and we continue to provide typical services to our residents.
-Our rent collection rate during the fourth quarter of 2020 was 95.2%; for full-year 2020, our rent collection rate was 96.0%.
-At December 31, 2020, our properties were 95% leased.
+Our rent collection rate during the fourth quarter of 2021 was 98.0%; for full-year 2021, our rent collection rate was 96.6%.
+At December 31, 2021, our properties were 95% leased.
 We expect our properties and the New York City market to remain desirable to a broad range of tenants and our operations to return to a more normal state over time.